fabferri/az-pattern/02-ilb-ha-ports-2pool-nva/README.md

 [![4]][4]

-The traffic in transit in NVAs can be verified with tcpdump:
+The traffic in transit in NVAs can be verified by tcpdump:

 ```bash
      tcpdump -nn -qt -i eth0 port 6001